Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Jordan blocks of the class 5 Hamiltonian

 This state was the highest rank state of the only Jordan chain of length $L+1$ of the transfer matrix, but it is an eigenstate of the Hamiltonian.

 Let us check now what happens to states with one spin up.
-For them, it is simpler if we act on the states $L-2$ times with $(\mathcal{H}-\mathcal{H}^{XXX})$ become applying the same trick as before
+The calculation simplifies if we act on these states $L-2$ times with $(\mathcal{H}-\mathcal{H}^{XXX})$ before applying the same trick as before

-As this result holds for any generic coefficients $\alpha_j$ (the relation between $\alpha$'s and $\beta$'s can be computed, but it is not important for us), this means that all Jordan blocks of the Hamiltonian have a size smaller than $L$.
+As this result holds for any set of coefficients $\alpha_j$ (the relation between $\alpha$'s and $\beta$'s can be computed, but it is not important for us), the size of all Jordan blocks of the Hamiltonian is smaller than $L$.

 This result strengthens in the case $\alpha_j=1$, where we get